Still life. In French, nature morte, dead nature. It sounds like a serious contradiction in terms.

 I have quoted Michael Fried, the art historian, writing about Manet's Modernism.
 Fried is describing paintings like A Bar at the Folies-Bergère.
 In it, a barmaid and a mirror seem to focus out front, confronting the painting's viewer.
 However, they also turn invitingly toward a boorish man in stylish clothing off to the right.
 As I critically examine the painting, I might as well be that pompous male cruising for action, but I am left with nowhere to stand.

 Vanitas, or at least male vanity, has already lost its connection to fine-art genres.
 As Fried puts it, "the beholder sensed that he had been made supererogatory to a situation that ostensibly demanded his presence."

 In Manet's Bar, a viewer enters the painting's carefully constructed reality.
 Since Manet, artists have reversed Fried's formula but kept its paradox.
 Art has entered the world, but at the price of leaving museum-goers too close for comfort.
 Take my favorite single discovery at the Modern's summer show.
-In the final section, from 1982, Mario Merz created a Spiral Table.
+In the final section, from 1982, Mario Merz created a Spiral Table—well after his wife, Marisa Merz, came to a less recognized maturity.
 Iasmu Nogochi would have made a real lamp for the table—and sent it out for reproduction.

 This literally is a spiral table, laid out with real fruit.
 Whereas the fruit in an old Vanitas is overripe, Merz's fruit has not a single blemish, fresh—but off-limits.
 It stands in a museum.
 Do not touch the work of art.